Friosn/HomeHive/README.md

 # HomeHive
-🐝A Real State App developed with React + Firebase + Tailwind CSS 🐝
+🐝 A BeeReal State App developed with React + Firebase + Tailwind 🐝